SMS Lothringen: 1908–1914

 Later that year, Admiral Henning von Holtzendorff became the fleet commander.
 Holtzendorff's tenure was marked by strategic experimentation, owing to the increased threat the latest underwater weapons posed and the fact that the new Nassau-class battleships were too wide to pass through the Kaiser Wilhelm Canal.
 Accordingly, the fleet was transferred from Kiel to Wilhelmshaven on 1 April 1910.
 In May 1910, the fleet conducted training maneuvers in the Kattegat.
-These were in accordance with Holtzendorff's strategy, which envisioned drawing the Royal Navy into the narrow waters there.
+These were following Holtzendorff's strategy, which envisioned drawing the Royal Navy into the narrow waters there.
 The annual summer cruise was to Norway and was followed by fleet training, during which another fleet review was held in Danzig on 29 August.
 A training cruise into the Baltic followed at the end of the year.
 In March 1911, the fleet held exercises in the Skagerrak and Kattegat, and the year's autumn maneuvers were confined to the Baltic and the Kattegat.
 Another fleet review was held during the exercises for a visiting Austro-Hungarian delegation that included Archduke Franz Ferdinand and Admiral Rudolf Montecuccoli.